Skip to content

 3. Annuities – Secure Growth and Guaranteed Income

-At the time of publication, many of our clients are seeing 5.5%–6.5% guaranteed rates on fixed annuities and strong participation rates on indexed options.
-Visit our pages for current fixed annuity rates or explore today’s bonus annuity products that add extra premium credit at purchase.
+At the time of publication, many of our clients are seeing competitive guaranteed rates on fixed annuities and strong product structures on indexed designs.
+If you want to compare options, you can review current fixed annuity rates and explore current bonus annuity rates for products that offer premium credits at purchase (depending on product design and availability).

 Example: Annuity for Lifetime Income